metalmetta/fonderia-dev/README.md

 ### Environment Variables

-Create a `.env.local` file in the root directory with your Supabase credentials:
+Create a `.env` file in the root directory with your Supabase credentials:

 ```env
 NEXT_PUBLIC_SUPABASE_URL=your-project-url.supabase.co